niupanyu/box2d/docs/collision.md

 applies to polygons, as discussed below.

-Keep in mind that a shape does not know about bodies and stand apart from the dynamics system.
+Keep in mind that a shape does not know about bodies and stand apart from the dynamics system[动力学系统].
 Shapes are stored in a compact form that is optimized for size and performance.
 As such, shapes are not easily moved around.
-You have to manually set the shape vertex positions to move a shape.
-However, when a shape is attached to a body using a fixture, the shapes move rigidly with the host body.
+You have to manually set the shape vertex positions[顶点位置] to move a shape.
+However, when a shape is attached to a body using a fixture, the shapes move rigidly with the host body[宿主刚体].
 In summary:
-- When a shape is **not** attached to a body, you can view it's vertices as being expressed in world-space.
+- When a shape is **not** attached to a body, you can view it's vertices[顶点] as being expressed in world-space[世界坐标系].
-- When a shape is attached to a body, you can view it's vertices as being expressed in local coordinates.
+- When a shape is attached to a body, you can view it's vertices as being expressed in local coordinates[局部坐标系].

 ### Circle Shapes
 Circle shapes have a position and radius.
 Circles are solid.
 You cannot